ivangrynenko/freshdesk_mcp/README.md

 - "Update the status of ticket #12345 to 'Resolved'"
 - "List all high-priority tickets assigned to the agent John Doe"
 - "List previous tickets of customer A101 in last 30 days"
+- "Find all open tickets with high or urgent priority created after January 1st" (using the new search functionality)
+- "Search for tickets with the tag 'billing' that are in pending status"

 ## Testing